tanzim99901/Face_recognition_Raspberry_Pi/README.md

 # Facial Recognition on Raspberry Pi

-# UPDATE:
-Live facial recognition from Raspberry Pi camera added.

 Detect and identify faces on image files using python by training the machine beforehand.
 Tested on Raspberry Pi, macOS and Linux using Python 3.7

+# Update: Live facial recognition from Raspberry Pi camera added.

 # Dependencies
 1) numpy